jeremiedecock/snippets/kubernetes/5.3.1_basic_auth_in_envoy/README.md

 As with the TLS Secret of 5.1, this is created imperatively on purpose.
-The declarative equivalent exists, but a Secret's content is only base64-encoded, so committing it would publish the hashes — see the `9_secret_git_*` examples for the ways to actually keep a secret in git.
+The declarative equivalent exists, but a Secret's content is only base64-encoded, so committing it would publish the hashes — actually keeping a secret in git needs a dedicated tool: SOPS, Sealed Secrets, or an external secret store.

 ## Apply the policy